-- 38. Over concerns that any attempted and unauthorized transfer of interest could jeopardize NuVeda's licenses, on December 3, 2015, Goldstein and Terry filed a complaint, as individuals and on behalf of NuVeda in the District Court for Clark County, Nevada against Bady and Mohajer as Case Number A-15-728510-B (the "District Court Action") and contemporaneously filed a Motion for a Preliminary Injunction requesting that the Court enjoin any transfer of NuVeda's membership interests.
-Terry Declaration, \(\bigvee\) 42. - 39.
+- 34. Over concerns that any attempted and unauthorized transfer of interest could jeopardize NuVeda's licenses, on December 3, 2015, Goldstein and Terry filed a complaint, as individuals and on behalf of NuVeda in the District Court for Clark County, Nevada against Bady and Mohajer as Case Number A-15-728510-B (the "District Court Action") and contemporaneously filed a Motion for a Preliminary Injunction requesting that the Court enjoin any transfer of NuVeda's membership interests.
+Complaint, ▶ 74; Terry Declaration, ▶ 42. - 35.
 The District Court Action sought, among other things, the issuance of a preliminary and permanent injunction maintaining the status quo pending a final resolution of the parties' disputes in an arbitral proceeding.
-Terry Declaration, \(\big| 43. - 40.
-Although the District Court did not issue a preliminary injunction in the District Court Action, on January 13, 2016, the Court ordered (the "January 13, 2016 Order"), among other things, "IT IS FURTHER ORDERED, ADJUDGED AND DECREED that pending the completion of the contemplated arbitration, the parties are to take no further action to expulse each other on the factual bases presented to the Court during the evidentiary hearing."
-Terry Declaration, \$\mathbb{P}\$ 44.
+Complaint, \$\mathbb{P}\$ 75; Terry Declaration, \$\mathbb{P}\$ 43.
+NuVeda acknowledges that the District Court Action was an attempt "to stop the potential joint venture between [CWNevada] and NuVeda" and that the District Court Action "was referred to [AAA] for binding arbitration."
+Writ, p.
+6. - 36.
+Although the district court did not issue a preliminary injunction in the District Court Action, on January 13, 2016, the Court ordered (the "January 13, 2016 Order"), among other things, "IT IS FURTHER ORDERED, ADJUDGED AND DECREED that pending the completion of the contemplated arbitration, the parties are to take no further action to expulse each other on the factual bases presented to the Court during the evidentiary hearing."
+Complaint,

-- 41. Goldstein and Terry commenced a private arbitration proceeding with the American Arbitration Association against NuVeda, Bady and Mohajer captioned as Terry, et al. v.
+↑ 76, Terry Declaration, ↑ 44. - 37.
+Goldstein and Terry commenced a private arbitration proceeding with the American Arbitration Association against NuVeda, Bady and Mohajer captioned as Terry, et al. v.
 NuVeda LLC, et al., AAA Case No. 01-15-005-8574 (the "Arbitration").
-Terry Declaration, ₱ 45. - 42.
+Complaint, \$\mathbb{P}\$ 77; Terry Declaration, \$\mathbb{P}\$ 45. - 38.
 Notwithstanding the express language of the January 13, 2016 Order, in a March 10, 2016 meeting attended by Terry, Bady called for a vote to expel Terry from NuVeda.
-Terry Declaration, § 46. - 43.
+Complaint, \$\mathbb{P}\$ 78; Terry Declaration, \$\mathbb{P}\$ 46. - 39.
 Bady, Mohajer and Kennedy voted in favor of the motion to expel Terry in violation of the January 13, 2016 Order.
-Terry Declaration, \$\mathbb{P}\$ 47. - 44.
-The purported expulsion was further documented in a meeting on or about September 19, 2017, where the NuVeda Meeting Minutes indicate Terry's interest in NuVeda was distributed to Bady and Mohajer in yet another act of blatant self-dealing.
-Terry Declaration, \$\mathbb{P}\$48. - 45.
-NuVeda, Bady and Mohajer transferred Terry's individual license interest in NuVeda directly to Bady and Mohajer without Terry's consent.
-Terry Declaration, P 49.
+Complaint, ₱ 79; Terry Declaration, ₱ 47.

+- 40. The purported expulsion was further documented in a meeting on or about September 19, 2017, where the NuVeda Meeting Minutes indicate the Terry Interest was distributed to Bady and Mohajer in yet another act of blatant self-dealing.
+Complaint, \$\mathbb{P}\$ 80; Terry Declaration, \$\mathbb{P}\$ 48. - 41.
+NuVeda, Bady and Mohajer transferred the Terry Interest in NuVeda directly to Bady and Mohajer without Terry's consent.
+Complaint, No 81-82; Terry Declaration, No 49.
+Terry learned of the transfer of the Terry Interest in NuVeda to Bady and Mohajer after January 2019.
+Terry Declaration, No 49.